When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 Another important metric is the \acf{RSS} \cite{Zanella2016IEEESurvey}.
-It measures the power of the received signal and the reason behind its importance is that many receivers in the market provide the \acf{RSSI} (a discretized version of the \ac{RSS}).
+It measures the power of the received signal, with the reason behind its importance being that many receivers in the market provide the \acf{RSSI} (a discretized version of the \ac{RSS}).
 In practice, many algorithms resort to working with the \ac{RSSI}.
-Note that the \ac{SNR} can be estimated from the \ac{RSSI} if the noise power has been previously estimated.
-Finally, the \ac{SNR} and the \ac{RSS} are proportional to the \ac{CNR} only if the transmitted power is constant, see section \ref{sec:comm:energ}.

-\item {\bf Error rate}: in some cases, one can be more interested in the performance of the communication system, rather than in the channel quality.
+{\bf Error rate}: in some cases, one can be more interested in the performance of the communication system, rather than in the channel quality.
 The principal way of evaluating the performance of a communication system is by quantifying the errors that occurred in the transmission.
-This is done by calculating the \acf{BER} or by the \acf{PRR} \cite{CATP9}, which measure how many packets were successfully received without errors.
-These metrics evaluate the performance of the communication system, and thus strongly depend on the specifications of the system, including the modulation scheme, and the communication protocols. \item {\bf Channel capacity}: the channel capacity was first introduced by Claude Shannon in 1948 in \cite{Shannon1948}.
+This is done by calculating the \acf{BER} or by the \acf{PRR} \cite{CATP9}, which measures how many packets were successfully received without errors.
+These metrics evaluate the performance of the communication system, and thus strongly depend on the specifications of the system, including the modulation scheme and the communication protocols.

+{\bf Channel capacity}: the channel capacity was first introduced by Claude Shannon in 1948 in \cite{Shannon1948}.
 It is an upper bound on the maximum bit rate, given channel conditions, for which an arbitrarily low \ac{BER} can be reached.
-Its mathematical expression depends on the information that the transmitter and the receiver have about the channel as well as on the power transmission strategy.
+Its mathematical expression depends on the information that the transmitter and the receiver have about the channel, as well as on the power transmission strategy.
 When the channel is estimated at the receiver and the transmitter uses constant transmission power, then the channel capacity is given by \cite{bookComm4}:

-where $\gamma$ is the \ac{SNR}, and $p(\gamma)$ its p.d.f.; and $B$ is the bandwidth of the transmitted signal. \end{enumerate}
+where $\gamma$ is the \ac{SNR}, $p(\gamma)$ is its p.d.f., and $B$ is the bandwidth of the transmitted signal.